jbardera/led/README.md

 # led
-Display blink(1) led when subject of unread email matches a pattern.
+Turn on blink(1) led when subject of unread email matches a pattern.